 Before booking the ticket, I asked the guy behind the counter to find me a route to Champaign.
 It was my last attempt and also my last chance to at least attend one full day at Ebertfest.
 It took the guy about thirty minutes to find a route to my final destination.
-“That’ll cost you $8,200.”,he said.
+“That’ll cost you $8,200.”, he said.
 My father looked at me and asked how much my previous ticket cost.
-I told him around a thousand and by chance a representative from British Airways was passing by and overheard us.
-He then turned to us and told us that if our previous flight was cancelled because of the volcanic ash, BA would take care of the costs as long as I fly with either British Airways or American Airlines.
-Thank God, the route we had found was all American Airlines.
-Anyway, so they gave me the ticket to my trip but there was still a problem.
+I told him that it cost me around a thousand.
+By chance, a representative from British Airways was passing by and overheard our conversation.
+He then turned to us, and told us that if our previous flight was cancelled due to the volcanic ash, BA would take care of the costs as long as I fly with either British Airways or American Airlines.
+The stars must have been aligned for me, because the route we found was all American Airlines.
+Anyway, so they gave me the ticket, but there was still a problem.
 I would go from Doha to Bahrain, from Bahrain to London, from London to Chicago, and from Chicago to Champaign.
-Two of these flights were still not confirmed and so they put me on standby of the flight the next day.
+Two of these flights were still not confirmed, so they put me on standby for the flight the next day.

-I told no one except for Roger and Mary Susan about my tiny chance of attending this one day at the festival.
-If everything went well, I would miss my panel discussion but I’d attend the 24th and the last screening on the 25th.
+That day, I told no one, except for Roger Ebert and Mary Susan, about my tiny chance of attending this one day at the festival.
+If everything went well, I would miss my panel discussion, but I’d attend the 24th and the last screening on the 25th.
 That was good enough for me.
-Besides it was either that or back to Egypt.
+Besides it was either that, or back to Egypt.

 We went back home at around 2 a.m.
 My father went to sleep right away.
-I stayed up all night, I just couldn’t sleep.
+I stayed up all night; I just couldn’t sleep.
 Whenever I would close my eyes, I’d think of meeting the foreign correspondents, Roger and Chaz.
-I thought of how happy I’d be if I got that seat and of course how sad I’d be to get disappointed one last time.
+I thought of how happy I’d be if I got that seat, and of course, how sad it would be to get disappointed one last time.
 I couldn’t take that anymore.

-I slept for an hour or two around 8 a.m.
-When I woke up, I packed my last few items and started heading to the airport.
-I waited and waited there, people kept coming in and my little hope for that seat began to vanish.
-Finally at the last moment around 8 p.m. the guy approached me, “You’re lucky.
+I slept for an hour or two at around 8 a.m.
+When I woke up, I packed my last few items, and started heading to the airport.
+I waited and waited; people kept coming in and my little hope for that seat began to vanish.
+Finally, at the last moment around 8 p.m., the airline representative approached me, “You’re lucky.
 Someone didn’t show up.”
-I said my goodbyes to my father and checked my bag in.
+I said my goodbyes to my father, and checked my bag in.
 I was still in disbelief, and didn’t think of it that much at the moment.
-I tried to contact Roger or Mary Susan but the internet reception there was terrible.
+I tried to contact Roger or Mary Susan, but the internet reception there was terrible.

-The following 23 hours (16 hours of flight) have been like a tiresome week as I stopped in Bahrain, London, and Chicago only to rush from one terminal to the next.
-The last thing I wanted was to miss my flight and blame the failure of arriving to Ebertfest on myself instead of the volcano.
+The following 23 hours (16 hours of flight) felt like a week, as I stopped in Bahrain, London, and Chicago, rushing from one terminal to the next.
+The last thing I wanted was to miss my flight, and blame the failure of arriving to Ebertfest on myself instead of the volcano.

 When I finally got to Chicago, I sent Omer Mozaffer a message:

 “Hi Omer.
-It’s your buddy Wael J Ezayak?
+It’s your buddy Wael.
+Ezayak?
 (Arabic for How are you) I can’t reach Mary Susan or Roger.
 I just arrived in Chicago.”

 Omer later told me that at that precise moment, he read the message and showed it to Roger.
 Roger read it and his eyes widened by the surprise arrival.
-Omer aka the unofficial leader of the foreign correspondents then replied to me and told me how to get to the hotel and so forth.
-I was in the airport for 6 hours before my short flight to Champaign took off.
+Omer, aka the unofficial leader of the foreign correspondents, then replied to me and gave me directions to the hotel I was to stay in.
+I waited at the airport for 6 hours before my short flight to Champaign took off.

-I arrived there Friday night at around 8 o’clock.
+When I arrived there, it was Friday night, around 8 o’clock.
 Meanwhile, everyone was watching “Synecdoche, New York”, so I took a cab to the Illini Union Hotel and checked in.
 I was very tired but decided to attend the mid-fest party late that night.
 Grace Wang was kind enough to pick me up since I didn’t know where to go or anything.
 She turned out to be this wonderful person, much nicer than her already kind personality online.
 That’s when I first met Tom Dark.
 We clicked in an instant.
 On our way to the party, we talked about everything from the things I’ve missed in Ebertfest to my blog entries.

 The party was very crowded.
 Grace spotted the rest of the foreign correspondents, grabbed me and lead me through the chatting crowd.
 Omar Moore, Omer Mozaffer, Seongyong Cho and Michael Mirasol were there.
 Each of them greeted me with a hug and several “You MADE IT!” celebrations.
 They were most welcoming.
 We chatted a bit and then I asked about Roger.
 He couldn’t make it to the party, since he felt tired and wanted to call it a night.
 They told me that I’d meet him at his place the following day where Chaz and Roger would be having a breakfast party for us bloggers.
 I was most excited.
 I was also interviewed by Sandra Kofler from the Wall Street Journal.
 She mentions me in her article about the festival here: http://j.mp/dBYIrU